sap-tutorials/Tutorials/tutorials/irpa-setup-2-onpremise-installation/irpa-setup-2-onpremise-installation.md

 ## Details
 ### You will learn
-- About tools required for execution of your automation
+- How to use tools required for execution of your automation
 - How to enable the SAP Intelligent RPA Browser Extension
 - How to configure SAP Intelligent RPA Cloud Factory
 ---